PhaethonPsychis/Personal.Advisor.Service/README.md

 ### Application ecosystem and infrastructure.<br>
 Web3-Maritime requires new tools and infrastructure.
 We encourage the development of these tools with open ecosystem values.
-Education and ecosystem development.
+### Education and ecosystem development.<br>
 We aim to raise awareness and bring more shipping and maritime companies, developers, technologists, and leaders to the frontiers of decentralized web3-maritime development.
 We do this through educational programs and other community initiatives.<br> <br>

 0xMAR is entirely funded by the workshops and advisor services we deliver.